claudyus/owrt-package-test/README.rst

 OpenWrt package compile tester
 ==============================

-This project allow you to test and compile you OpenWrt package against different version of openwrt relese.
+This project allow you to test and compile your OpenWrt package against different versions of openwrt releases.
-The goal of this project is to allow you to integrate and use some CI functionality in an OpenWrt enviroment
+The goal of this project is to allow you to integrate and use some CI functionality in the OpenWrt enviroment.

 Install the script